BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 This schema file can be used to validate your `MCM_blueprint.json` file, as it will help enforcing the intended structure of the MCM Schema in your blueprint file, ensuring that it is correctly formatted and adheres to the schema.

-**Although not mandatory, it is very recommended that you set it up, as you can easily validate your blueprint files** using VSCode by adding this JSON schema entry to your settings:
+**Although not mandatory, it is extremely recommended that you set it up, as you can easily validate your blueprint files** using VSCode by adding this JSON schema entry to your settings:

 ```json
 "json.schemas": [